philippgille/gokv/README.md

 ### Marshal formats

+This repository contains the subpackage `encoding`, which is an abstraction and wrapper for the core functionality of packages like `encoding/json` and `encoding/gob`.
+The currently supported marshal formats are:

 - [X] JSON
 - [X] [gob](https://blog.golang.org/gobs-of-data)

+More formats will be supported in the future (e.g. XML).

-The stores marshal and unmarshal the values when storing / retrieving them.
+The stores use this `encoding` package to marshal and unmarshal the values when storing / retrieving them.
 The default format is JSON, but all `gokv.Store` implementations in this repository also support [gob](https://blog.golang.org/gobs-of-data) as alternative, configurable via their `Options`.

 The marshal format is up to the implementations though, so package creators using the `gokv.Store` interface as parameter of a function should not make any assumptions about this.
 If they require any specific format they should inform the package user about this in the GoDoc of the function taking the store interface as parameter.

-Differences:
+Differences between the formats:

 - Depending on the struct, one of the formats might be faster
 - Depending on the struct, one of the formats might lead to a lower storage size